-Jalapeno peppers are one of the regular ingredients in mouthwatering Tex-Mex cuisine, nachos, chili con quiso, fajita, etc.
+Jalapeno peppers are one of the common ingredients featuring in mouthwatering Tex-Mex cuisine, nachos, chili con quiso, fajita, etc.

-They also add special flavor and spiciness to vegetable stews, poultry, meat and seafood dishes.
+They also add distinctive flavor and spiciness to vegetable stews, poultry, meat and seafood dishes.

-As in other hot chili peppers, jalapenos too contain an active component in them, capsaicin, which gives strong spicy pungent character.
-Even a few bits may cause severe irritation and fiery sensation in mouth, tongue, and throat.
+As in other hot chili peppers, jalapenos also contain an active component in them, capsaicin, which gives a strong spicy, pungent character.
+Even a few bits may cause severe irritation and burning sensation in the mouth, tongue, and throat.

-Capsaicin in jalapeno peppers initially elicit inflammation when it comes in contact with delicate mucus membranes of oral cavity, throat and stomach, and may soon elicit severe burning sensation that is perceived as ‘hot’ through free nerve endings embedded in the mucosa.
-Eating cold yogurt dilutes capsaicin concentration, prevent its contact with stomach walls, and thus may help reduce burning pain.
+Capsaicin in jalapeno peppers initially elicits inflammation when it comes in contact with the mucosa of the oral cavity, throat, and stomach, and may soon elicit a severe burning sensation that is perceived as ‘hot’ through free nerve endings embedded in the mucosa.
+Eating cold yogurt dilutes capsaicin concentration, prevents its contact with stomach walls, and thus may help reduce burning pain.

-Avoid touching eyes with chili-pepper contaminated fingers. if so, rinse eyes thoroughly in cold water to reduce irritation.
+Avoid touching eyes with chili-pepper contaminated fingers.
+If so, rinse eyes thoroughly with cold water to reduce irritation.

-Like in chillies, jalapeno peppers may aggravate existing gastritis, stomach ulcer, and gastro-esophageal reflux (GER) conditions.
+Like in chilies, jalapeno peppers may aggravate existing gastritis, stomach ulcer, and gastro-esophageal reflux (GER) conditions.

-Prolong consumption of old, spoiled chillies would pose the risk of exposing to certain chemical compounds like aflatoxin (fungal mold), which have been known to cause stomach, liver, and colon cancers.
+Prolong consumption of old, spoiled chilies would pose the risk of exposure to certain chemical compounds like aflatoxin (fungal mold), which have been known to cause stomach, liver, and colon cancers.
 (Medical disclaimer).